 Gulf of St. Lawrence

 Blue whales can be seen in the Gulf of St. Lawrence.
 Blue whales can be seen in the area due to the amount of krill in the water here, and the area is an important feeding ground.
 Blue whales can be found all year in the Gulf of St. Lawrence and almost year-round in the Lower Estuary.

 Blue whales can be found between Baffin Island and Greenland.
-Other whales that can be seen in the area include narwhals and pods of belugas, so this area is a fantastic place to watch a variety of rare whales.
+Other whales that can be seen in the area include narwhals and pods of belugas, so this area is a fantastic place to watch various rare whales.
 Bowhead whales can also be spotted in the area.

 Nova Scotia is a province in Canada that serves as one of the most popular whale-watching destinations.
 The site features about 12 different species of whales, including the Blue whale.

 The best time to visit is during the summer and through to fall.
 The awe-inspiring creatures can be easily found in the waters of Cape Breton Island.

 Blue whales are amazing animals, and seeing one is a life-affirming moment in time you will never forget.
 With this article, I hope you get a chance to visit some of these places and come face to face with the largest animal that has ever lived.

 Bernhard Grzimek, Schlager, N., Olendorf, D. and American (2003).
 Grzimek’s animal life encyclopedia.
 Detroit: Gale.